Ed-CodePower/Test/README.md

 # Test
-This project uses the following license: .
+This project uses the following license: <LICENSE>.